Civ13/civ13-wiki/wiki/Rules.md

   - Bypassing in-game language barriers (Such as using LOOC or a paper to communicate.
     You should use emote verbs and you can do “drawings” on paper (EX: writing *A drawing of two stick figures crossing spears*))
-  - Killing yourself to play a different team/race/role:
-           - If you don't want to play the said team/race/role you can kill yourself and stay dead/observe for the rest of the round, otherwise play with what you're given.
+  - Killing yourself to play a different team/race/role: If you don't want to play the said team/race/role you can kill yourself and stay dead/observe for the rest of the round, otherwise play with what you're given.
-           - In TDM, if you chose a wrong role by accident, use ahelp in order to not waste a role.
+    In TDM, if you chose a wrong role by accident, use ahelp in order to not waste a role for the other players.

 ## Civilization/RP Server: